stevenrskelton/stevenrskelton.github.io/_posts/2022-09-16-lit-custom-component-svg-generation.md

   <path d="M 0.4817536741017157 -0.8763066800438634 A 1 1 0 0 1 1 0 L 0 0" fill="#FF5733"/>
 </svg>

-The `M`, `A`, `L` commands are moveto, arc, and lineto; details on how they are used is in the [SVG documentation](https://www.w3.org/TR/SVG11/paths.html#PathDataEllipticalArcCommands) but beyond the scope of this article, the Javascript to generate them will be covered and hopefully paints a good explaination in itself.
+The `M`, `A`, `L` commands in the path data field are _moveto_, _arc_, and _lineto_; details on how they are used is in the [SVG documentation](https://www.w3.org/TR/SVG11/paths.html#PathDataEllipticalArcCommands) but beyond the scope of this article.
+The computation is actually quite simple Javascript using basic trigonomity and hopefully the code provides an adequite explaination in itself.
 <br style="clear:left"/>

 ```xml